-Chemistry Master's and Doctoral Programs James P. Allen Assistant Chair for Graduate Studies (PS D102A) 480/965-4664 chmgrad@asu.edu www.asu.edu/clas/chemistry REGENTS' PROFESSORS ANGELL, BUSECK, C. MOORE, O'KEEFFE.
-PETTIT PROFESSORS ALLEN, BIRK, BLANKENSHIP, FUCHS, GLAUNSINGER, GUST, HOLLOWAY, LOHR, A. MOORE, T. MOORE, MUNK, PETUSKEY, ROSE, SKIBO, STEIMLE, WILLIAMS, WOODBURY ASSOCIATE PROFESSORS KOUVETAKIS, WOLF ASSISTANT PROFESSORS BOOKSH, CAUDLE, FRANCISCO, GOULD, HAYES, MATYUSHOV, RICHERT RESEARCH PROFESSOR BIEBER The faculty in the Department of Chemistry and Biochemistry offer programs leading to the M.S. and the Ph.D. degrees in Chemistry.
+CHE 553 Air Quality Control.
+(3) selected semesters Air pollutant origins, effects, and control.
+Physical and chemical processes, including dispersion, combustion, sampling, control equipment design, and special topics.
+Prerequisite: CHE 331 (or its equivalent).
+CHE 554 New Energy Technology.
+(3) selected semesters Gasification, liquefaction pyrolysis, and combustion processes for coal, wastes, and other raw materials.
+In-situ processes for coal, oil, shale, and geothermal energy.
+Environmental quality issues.
+CHE 556 Separation Processes.
+(3) selected semesters Topics in binary/multicomponent separation, rate governed and equilibration processes, mass transfer criteria, energy requirements, separating agents and devices, and staged operations.
+CHE 558 Electronic Materials.
+(3) selected semesters Processing and characterization of electronic materials for semiconductor-type uses.
+Thermodynamics and transport phenomena, phase equilibria and structure, mass transfer, and diffusion and thermal properties.
+CHE 561 Advanced Process Control.
+(3) sprina Dynamic process representation, linear optimal control, optimal state reconstruction, and parameter and state estimation techniques for continuous and discrete time systems.
+CHE 563 Chemical Engineering Design.
+(3) selected semesters Computational methods; the design of chemical plants and processes.
+Omnibus Courses.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 50.
+Chemistry Master's and Doctoral Programs www.asu.edu/clas/chemistry 480/965-4664 PS D102A George H. Wolf, Assistant Chair for Graduate Studies Regents' Professors: Angell, Buseck, O'Keeffe, Pettit Professors: Allen, Birk, Blankenship, Fromme, Fuchs, Gust, Holloway, Kouvetakis, Lohr, A. Moore, T. Moore, Petuskey, Rose, Shock, Skibo, Steimle, Williams, Woodbury Associate Professors: Booksh, Hayes, O'Day, Wolf Assistant Professors: Caudle, Francisco, Ghirlanda, Gould, Matyushov, Richert, Seo, Wachter The faculty in the Department of Chemistry and Biochemistry offer programs leading to the M.S. and the Ph.D. degrees in Chemistry.
 Areas of concentration include analytical chemistry, biochemistry, geochemistry, inorganic chemistry, organic chemistry, physical chemistry, and solidstate chemistry.
-The faculty also participate in offering programs leading to the Master of Natural Science degree when one of the concentrations is chemistry (see "Natural Science," page 278), and the interdisciplinary programs, leading to the Ph.D. degrees with majors in Exercise Science (see "Exercise and Wellness," page 214) and the Science and Engineering of Materials (see "Science and Engineering of Materials," page 307).
+The faculty also participate in offering programs leading to the Master of Natural Science degree when one of the concentrations is chemistry (see "Natural Science," page 281), and the interdisciplinary programs, leading to the Ph.D. degrees with majors in Exercise Science (see "Exercise and Wellness," page 212) and the Science and Engineering of Materials (see "Science and Engineering of Materials," page 315).
 Students admitted to the Master of Education degree program with a major in Secondary Education may also elect chemistry as the subject matter field.
 The graduate programs offered by the faculty in the Department of Chemistry and Biochemistry prepare students for professional careers in chemistry and related fields in industry, government, and educational institutions.
 All students applying for admission to one of these programs must submit scores for the Graduate Record Examination.
-MASTER OF SCIENCE See "Master's Degrees," page 100, for general requirements.
-Program of Study.
+MASTER OF SCIENCE See "Master's Degrees," page 94, for general requirements Program of Study.
 A minimum of 30 semester hours of credit is required.
 A thesis carrying six semester hours is also included in the total.
 The remaining courses are selected by the student in consultation with the supervisory committee.
 Thesis Requirements.
 A thesis is required.